aniqaqill/second-brain/topics/docker/dockerfiles.md

 As we can see, it consists of a few sections like **FROM, WORKDIR, COPY/ADD, RUN, EXPOSE, CMD/ENTRYPOINT**.
 Each of these has its own usage, as mentioned in the image.

 So, I'm trying to understand what each of these actually does and what's the best way to initialize it.

+tbc..